nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.1 Viewing help: `help`

-Shows a message explaining how to access the help page.
+You can access the help page by referring to the link provided in the message pop-up.

 ![help message](images/helpMessage.png)